 - Flashback: The sequence on the oil rig is half Dang trying to find oil for the Penumbra, half flashback to an earlier time when Dang had a lot more fight in her and was exposed to the Miasma.

 - Hostile Weather: The Miasma.
-Eldritch, toxic, Mind Rape-y, and possibly intelligent.
+Eldritch, toxic, tentaculate (with artistic suckers), Mind Rape-y, and possibly intelligent.
+Established as nothing but bad news if you're human and have lost your mask.

 - Important Haircut: Ben uses the length of Dang's hair to help indicate time passing between events; the growth is just as important as the cutting.